 Jake's crew searches for him but Trudy says they'll have to return to base since night ops are not allowed.
 Grace says he won't last the night.

 It's now night and we see Jake sharpening a long stick into a spear Jake is being watched from above, this time by a Na'vi.
 The Na'vi aims an arrow at Jake and is about to shoot, but decides against it when small, ethereal, luminescent creatures land on her bow.
 (Later we learn they are "very pure spirits," also known as the "seeds of Eywa", the Na'vis all-powerful god.)
 The archer retreats.
 Jake is stalked by a pack of viperwolves.
 He dips the end of his spear into a combustible pitch-like liquid.
 He lights the end and uses it as a a torch against the viperwolves, who encircle him, teeth bared, jaws gnashing.
 The animals attack Jake; he fights back, kills some, and is taken down by others.
-Then the archer who was observing Jake joins the battle on his side.
+The archer who was observing Jake joins the battle on his side.
 She kills some viperwolves and causes the rest to flee.
 She tenderly puts out of their misery some whimpering wounded animals and says prayers over them.
 Jake attempts to thank her for helping him fight off the attackers.
 She meets his thanks with scorn, tells him all this is his fault, that they did not need to die, and that he should "go back" to where he came from.
 Jake asks if she feels that way, why she helped him.
 "You have a strong heart.
 No fear," she explains.
 "But stupid!"

 Jake attempts to follow his rescuer up into a tree, asks for her help, and says he wants to learn.
 He's repulsed and told to "go back," that sky people can't be taught.
-Just then, the seeds of Eywa reappear and start to land on Jake.
+Just then, the seeds of Eywa reappear and start to land on the nervous Jake.
 He asks what they are.
 "Very pure spirits," she replies, and Jake is covered by them, making an impression on his companion.
 When the seeds drift off, she relents and tells him to come with her.

 As Jake tries to keep up with his rescuer, Neytiri (Zoe Saldana), he is felled by a bolo thrown by a patrol of Omaticayan warriors.
 Their leader is Tsu'Tey (Laz Alonso), next in line to the throne and the man Neytiri is expected to marry.
 Neytiri stops them from harming Jake by telling them "there has been a sign from Eywa."
 Tsu'Tey tells his men to "bring him" along to "tashik" (father, approximate spelling) and "eywa" (mother).

 At morning chow, all the scientists, including Grace, are focused on everything Jake has to say.
 Norm seems very disappointed and sullen; he was Grace's original choice to bond with the Omaticaya.
 Even the military and corporate reps have warmed to Jake.
-Hometree sits atop a massive deposit of unobtainium so Jake appears to be their best shot at convincing the Omaticaya to move -- or advising the Colonel on how to force them to do so.
+Hometree sits atop a massive deposit of unobtanium so Jake appears to be their best shot at convincing the Omaticaya to move -- or advising the Colonel on how to force them to do so.
 He's informed that he has three months to achieve his objective before the bulldozers arrive.

 The next scenes revolve around avatar Jake's training with Neytiri and human Jake's reports on his experiences via the videolog he dictates after every day's activity.
 He bonds with his direhorse, an important animal to the Na'vi.
 Jake must learn to mount the animal and connect his neural queue to its antenna.
 Human Jake continues to report on the Hometree's infrastructure and other Na'vi details.
+Jake has a difficult time learning how to control his direhorse and is often referred to as "skxawng" ("skown") by Neytiri and Tsu'tey, which he tells us means "moron."

 Sensing that Jake is being manipulated by Quaritch, Selfridge and the rest of the military section of the mining operation, Grace decides to take her operation "out of Dodge."
 She moves them into the Hallelujah Mountains, a remote region of immense, floating islands that are sacred to the Na'vi and are also rich in unobtanium.
 Grace wants her turf away from the RDA officials and military types at the base.